-Your work history, also known as your work record or employment history, is a detailed report of all the jobs you have held, including the company name, job title, and dates of employment.
+Your work history, also known as your work record or employment history, is a detailed report of all the jobs you have held, including the company or companies' name(s), your job title(s), and dates of employment.

-Read below for information on when you need to provide your work history, how to provide it, and tips for including your work history on your resume.
+Here is some insight into when you need to provide your work history to employers and how to provide it, along with tips for building your resume.

-When you apply for jobs, companies typically require that applicants provide their work history, either on their resume or on a job application, or both.
+When you apply for jobs, companies typically require that applicants provide their work history, either on their resume, on a job application, or both.

-The job application may ask for information on your most recent jobs, typically two to five positions.
-Or, the employer may ask for a number of years of experience, typically five to ten years of experience.
+A job application may ask for information on your most recent jobs, typically your last two to five positions.
+Alternatively, the employer may ask for your jobs across a number of years of experience, typically five to ten years of experience.

-Employers generally want information on the company you worked for, your job title, and the dates you were employed there.
+Employers generally request information on the companies you worked for, your job titles, and the dates you were employed there.
 However, sometimes the employer will ask for a more detailed employment history and more information on the jobs you have held as part of the hiring process.
-For example, he or she might ask for the name and contact information for your previous supervisors.
+For example, they might ask for the name and contact information of your previous supervisors.

 Sometimes, it can be difficult to remember elements of your job history, such as the specific dates that you worked at a company.
 When this happens, don’t guess.
 Because background checks are so common, it is likely that an employer will spot a mistake on your history, and it could cost you a job.

 When you can't remember your work history, there is information available that you can use to recreate your personal employment history.
 Below are some suggestions for creating your job history:

 - Contact Prior Employers.
 Contact the human resources departments of your previous employers.
 Say that you would like to confirm the exact dates of your employment with the company.